STIXProject/stixproject.github.io/documentation/concepts/composition/index.md

 </stix:Indicator>
 {% endhighlight %}{% endcapture %}{% include expander.html section="composition10" %}

-   * **The ability to specify new compound detection contexts (Indicators) as appropriate from other preexisting Indicators (potentially created and shared by other players) in a way that yields new levels of contextual understanding but still maintains consistency and practical usefulness with the source Indicators of the composition.** {% include expand_link.html text="Example »" section="composition11" %}
+   * **The ability to specify new compound detection contexts (Indicators) as appropriate from other preexisting Indicators (potentially created and shared by other players) in a way that yields new levels of contextual understanding but still maintains consistency and practical usefulness with the source Indicators of the composition.** {% include expand_link.html section="composition11" %}
 {% capture expandable %}
 {% highlight xml linenos %}
 <stix:Indicator xsi:type="indicator:IndicatorType" id="example:Indicator-e35c5023-0a11-434c-a812-963793b45cec"